 Chewing gum after snacking can also help to clean your teeth some and stimulate the circulation in your gums.
 Just make sure to choose a sugar free option.
 Gum containing xylitol as a sweetener has also been shown to reduce the amount of bacteria and its ability to stick to your teeth.

 Clean Your Teeth as Soon as Possible

 Eating healthy snacks and chewing gum with xylitol is not a substitute for brushing or flossing, so it’s still important to properly clean your teeth as soon as possible.

 Planning ahead by carrying a toothbrush, floss or mouthwash in your purse or briefcase can also help if you are able to find an opportunity to brush your teeth or use a quick swish of mouthwash after snacking.
 Convenient travel sizes of toothbrushes and mouthwashes are available at many drug stores.
 If none of these options are available, it may help to simply rinse your mouth with water after snacking to help wash away excess food particles and sugars.

 Your dentist may also be able to suggest healthy snacking options and strategies to help protect your teeth.
 Ask your dentist at your next exam or cleaning for more information about how snacking affects oral health and what you can do to help support your overall oral health in your daily routine.

-Call our Wichita Falls Dental Office to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.
+Call our Princeton, Wichita Falls, TX, dental office to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.